ritchiee1/House-Price-Prediction-Exploring-the-Factors-Affecting-House-Prices/reports/report.md

 - **RMSE:** The model achieved a Root Mean Squared Error (RMSE) of `221932.5`.

 ## Recommendations
-i highly suggest exploring more advanced modeling techniques to improve predictive accuracy.
+Highly suggest exploring more advanced modeling techniques to improve predictive accuracy.

 ## Conclusion
 The analysis provides a foundation for understanding the factors that influence house prices, with potential for further refinement through advanced modeling.